DCAN-Labs/hbcd-docs/docs/help/faq.md

 </div>
 <div class="notification-collapsible-content">
 <p>
 Raw dMRI gradient tables can be found in the <code>raw/</code> folder containing raw data standardized to the Brain Imaging Data Structure (BIDS).
-See <a href="../../datacuration/overview">HBCD Data Overview</a> for an overview of BIDS and details of raw dMRI data <a href="../../datacuration/rawbids/#diffusion-dwi">here</a>.
+See <a href="../../datacuration/overview">here</a> for an overview of BIDS and <a href="../../datacuration/rawbids/#diffusion-dwi">here</a> for details of raw dMRI data.
 Processed gradient tables, adjusted for head rotation, are additionally provided in the QSIPrep <code>derivatives/</code> - see details <a href="../../datacuration/derivatives/#qsiprep-qsiprep">here</a>.
 </p>
 </div>
 </p>